githubteacher/june-20-devs/stephluu-hometown.md

 ## Places to eat in Cupertino
 Gochi
+- city fish
+- all that bbq

 ## Fun things to do in Cupertino
 - Wine taste at Pichetti Winery
+- run from apple security